-The Advanced Practitioner manages SSWs in the team and runs monthly SW Practice Clinics which promote therapeutic, trauma-informed practice, and learning through reflection and group supervision.
+The Advanced Practitioner runs monthly SW Practice Clinics which promote therapeutic, trauma-informed practice, and learning through reflection and group supervision.
 She supports all aspects of service delivery in conjunction with the Team Manager, including monitoring compliance, the SSW duty system, case management and daily functions.
-She has been with the agency for 16 years.
+She has been with the agency for 17 years.